Steiner-254/Cyfrin-Updraft-Course/Advanced/Smart Contract Security/S4 Puppy raffle/Lesson6.md

 - This provides us a clear reference of which functions are being called by which other functions!
 - And finally `Solidity: Metrics` gives us a `Contract Summary`
 - This is incredibly valuable.
 It provides is a clear breakdown of `Internal` vs `External functions` as well as identifies which functions are `payable` and can `modify state`!

+### Solidity Visual Developer
+- There's another tool I'll briefly mention - some developers swear by it.
+It's the extension **[Solidity Visual Developer](https://marketplace.visualstudio.com/items?itemName=tintinweb.solidity-visual-auditor)** for VS Code.
+- In addition to providing very similar reporting as Solidity Metrics, the inheritance graph is interactive and it provides syntax highlighting in your code based on variable types.